PatrickDorante/r-portfolio2022/README.md

 with their service's bikes share, by converting casual riders into annual members.

+# Process Phase

+##### Keys tasks
+Janitor and Tidyverse were packages used for data cleansing in R.
+Data was load data & stored
+Sort and filter data for data time, month, week
+Data missed key elements such as demographic, income, age

 ##### Data cleaning
 - Total Rows: 4,358,611
 - Total Columns: 13
 - Total missing and non-values: 431585

 and null values will be filtered out.